FlowiseAI/FlowiseDocs/using-flowise/uploads.md

 ## Files

-There are 2 types of file uploads
+You can upload files in two ways:

-* RAG File Uploads
+* Retrieval augmented generation (RAG) file uploads
-* Full File Uploads
+* Full file uploads

-When both options are turned on, Full File Uploads will takes precedence.
+When both options are on, full file uploads take precedence.

 ### RAG File Uploads

-Uploaded files will be upserted on the fly to the vector store.
-However, to enable file uploads feature, there are a few pre-requisites.
+You can upsert uploaded files on the fly to the vector store.
+To enable file uploads, make sure you meet these prerequisites:

-* A file-upload supported vector store must be present in the chatflow.
+* You must include a file-upload supported vector store in the chatflow.
   * [Pinecone](../integrations/langchain/vector-stores/pinecone.md)
   * [Milvus](../integrations/langchain/vector-stores/milvus.md)
   * [Postgres](../integrations/langchain/vector-stores/postgres.md)
   * [Qdrant](../integrations/langchain/vector-stores/qdrant.md)
   * [Upstash](../integrations/langchain/vector-stores/upstash-vector.md)
-* If you have multiple vector stores on a chatflow, you can only turn on file upload for one vector store at a time.
+* If you have multiple vector stores in a chatflow, you can only turn on file upload for one vector store at a time.
-* At least one Document Loader node should be connected to the vector store's Document input.
+* You must connect at least one Document Loader node to the vector store's document input.
-* Supported Document Loader:
+* Supported Document Loaders:
   * [CSV File](../integrations/langchain/document-loaders/csv-file.md)
   * [Docx File](../integrations/langchain/document-loaders/docx-file.md)
   * [Json File](../integrations/langchain/document-loaders/json-file.md)